 Pinetum Blijdenstein is a specialized arboretum, a coniferous tree garden, which was founded in Hilversum in 1898.
 The pinetum has a size of two hectares and a collection of about 400 pine trees and conifers as well as a variety of tropical plants in its greenhouses.
 The Pinetum is part of the Dutch National Plant Collection and has one of the most important collections of conifers in the world.
-A competition was issued for the design of a multi-function pavilion in the garden for wedding ceremonies, music and theater performances.
+A competition was issued for the design of a multifunctional pavilion in the garden to host wedding ceremonies, music and theater performances.

 The design proposal draws inspiration from the specific way trees are planted in the garden, namely with a round tree dripline with the size of the crown of the tree.
 When trees are planted close together, the round driplines melt together into a unique organic shape.
 The design for the pavilion imitates this spatial planting process.
-The columns of the pavilion are treated like trees, the stage is designed as an organic dripline and the roof reacts to the shape of the treetrops making the pavilion naturally settle between the trees of the existing garden.
+The columns of the pavilion are treated like trees, the stage is designed as an organic dripline and the roof reacts to the shape of the treetops making the pavilion naturally settle between the trees of the existing garden.

 Location : Hilversum, The Netherlands